Su-informatics-lab/ardac/helm/docs/rancher-desktop.md

 ## Gen3 deployment
 Clone the repository and install Gen3.
 A sample rancher-desktop-values.yaml file is included in the config folder of this repo.
-It includes a locally build data-portal (windmill).
+It includes a locally build data-portal (windmill) and guppy.
 A similar pattern is applicable for other services.
 ```
 helm repo add gen3 http://helm.gen3.org
 helm repo update